Yhortimer/Yhortimer/README.md

 # **Hi there, I'm Ihor** :wave:

 Currently I'm looking for my first job as **frontend developer**.
-There is a list of some my skills bellow.
+There is a list of some of my skills bellow.

 <br>